 Utilizing historical drill data, as well as results from Minbos’ drilling program, the Company has delineated a total resource of 391.3Mt @ 9.2% P2O5.

 Minbos’ focus is the development of the high grade Cacata Project.
 The Company has completed a Scoping Study on Cacata, which produced positive results.
-Following this, a Bankable Feasibility Study is currently underway, and will be completed in 2017.

 Bulk samples have been tested by two equipment suppliers in the USA for beneficiation by drying and sizing.
 Another bulk sample was tested by Mintek in South Africa for beneficiation by wet scrubbing and screening.

 The testwork results for both streams have been very encouraging and initial quotes for major equipment items have been provided to Ausenco Limited (Ausenco) who will prepare a comparison of the beneficiation alternatives for presentation to the JV partners.

 Both equipment suppliers were provided a high grade sample grading 34% P2O5 and a medium grade sample with a higher clay content grading 30% P2O5.
 The equipment suppliers elected to size the material through roll crushers before drying the material and passing it through an air classifier to remove particles below fine dust to meet shipping requirements.

 Both suppliers were able to beneficiate the samples to 33.5%-34.5% P2O5 which is much better than expected.
 The flowsheets were particularly successful at upgrading the higher clay samples.
 The testwork showed that P2O5 recoveries of 90%-95% are achievable and the final number will be determined in conjunction with the mine optimisation study.

 Major equipment lists and quotes have been provided by the equipment suppliers and costings prepared by Ausenco.